richardhenyash/freefrom/README.md

 * [wftorms-validators](https://pypi.org/project/wtforms-validators/), for additional form validators.
 * [Jinja](https://jinja.palletsprojects.com/en/3.0.x/), to enable easy display of database information using templating.
 * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/), to enable generation and checking of secure password hashes.
-* [SMTPLib](https://docs.python.org/3/library/smtplib.html), to enable contact email to be sent.
+* [SMTPLib](https://docs.python.org/3/library/smtplib.html), to enable contact emails to be sent.

 ### Browser Support ###
 The following browsers are all supported by **FreeFrom**.